Jump to:

 7. Consider high protein diets

-8. Be aware of valid defenses to a blood test which show you are over the legal limit
+8. Be aware of valid defenses to a blood test that shows you are over the legal limit

-If the test tubes used to store the blood sample from your blood test are not properly activated, ethanol can autogenerate in the sample.
-Yeast, which is very common in the human body, can also skew a blood result.
+Improper storage, contamination, or procedural errors can compromise blood test results.
+If the test tubes used for storing the blood sample are not properly activated, ethanol can accumulate in the sample.
+Yeast, which is quite common in the human body, can also distort blood results.
+Additionally, improper storage of samples can negatively impact the blood sample.

 9. Be aware of the rising blood alcohol defense

-When this is the case, your blood alcohol level (BAC) continues to rise which can lead to a falsely high breath test or blood test result.
+When this is the case, your blood alcohol level continues to rise, which can lead to a falsely high breath test or blood test result.

 10. Consider your right to independently test the blood sample and computerized breath testing device